+For the For the Year Ended December 31

-2023 2022 2021
+2024 2023 2022

-Net interest margin 2.85% 2.70% 2.55%
+Net interest margin 2.80% 2.85% 2.70%

 Interest rate on:

-Average loan volume 5.98% 4.50% 3.86%
+Average loan volume 6.21% 5.98% 4.50%

-Average debt 3.72% 2.13% 1.58%
+Average debt 4.04% 3.72% 2.13%

-Interest rate spread 2.26% 2.37% 2.28%
+Interest rate spread 2.17% 2.26% 2.37%

-The decrease in interest rate spread resulted from a 148 basis point increase in interest rates on average loan volume and a 159 basis point increase in interest rates on average debt.
-The increase in net interest margin was due to higher earnings on our own capital.
+The decrease in interest rate spread resulted from a 23 basis point increase in interest rates on average loan volume and a 32 basis point increase in interest rates on average debt.
+The decrease in net interest margin in addition to the change in spread was due to the decrease in interest income recognized on nonaccrual loans.

-Provision for Credit Losses/(Credit Loss Reversals)
+Provision for Credit Losses

 We monitor our loan portfolio and unfunded commitments on a regular basis to determine if any increase through provision for credit losses or decrease through a credit loss reversal in our allowance for loan losses or reserve for unfunded commitments is warranted based on our assessment of the relevant historical events, current conditions, and macroeconomic conditions.
 Prior to the adoption of CECL, we estimated allowance for credit losses based on our assessment of probable and estimable losses inherent in our loan portfolio and unfunded commitments.
-We recorded net provision for credit losses of \$2.4 million in 2023, compared with net provision for credit losses of \$701 thousand in 2022 and net credit loss reversals of \$643 thousand in 2021.
-The provision for loan losses of \$2.4 million recorded during 2023 was primarily due to a purchased participation loan complex that moved to nonaccrual requiring a specific reserve along with other credit deterioration in the purchased participations portfolio.
-A reversal of provision for unfunded commitments of \$48 thousand was recorded during 2023 due to decreased loss rates applicable to the segments with available commitments.
+We recorded net provision for credit losses of \$725 thousand in 2024, compared with \$2.4 million in 2023 and \$701 thousand in 2022.
+The provision for loan losses of \$618 thousand recorded during 2024 was primarily due to one core loan complex and one loan participation in leases originated by CoBank being downgraded and requiring specific reserves.
+The provision for reserve for unfunded commitments of \$107 thousand was recorded during 2024 due to volume growth and higher loss rates in real estate, production and intermediate, and processing and marketing pools, in addition to credit quality decline in the cooperative pool.

+The provision for loan losses of \$2.4 million recorded during 2023 was primarily due to credit deterioration in the purchased participations portfolio.
+The reversal of provision for unfunded commitments recorded during 2023 was due to decreased loss rates applicable to the segments with available commitments.

-The provision for loan losses of \$693 thousand recorded during 2022 was primarily due to credit quality deterioration in the capital markets portfolio with three loan complexes downgraded to substandard.
-In addition, one loan complex downgraded to OAEM.
+The provision for loan losses of \$693 thousand recorded during 2022 was primarily due to credit quality deterioration in the purchased participations portfolio.
 The management reserve increased due to economic and inflationary pressures.
-The loan loss reversals of \$735 thousand recorded during 2021 were primarily due to improved drought and COVID-19 conditions.
-In addition, the specific reserves for two loans were removed as a result of upgrades in credit quality.
-These decreases were partially offset by an increase in the provision for the general reserve due to growth in loan volume.
-The provision for reserve for unfunded commitments of \$8 thousand recorded during 2022 and \$92 thousand recorded during 2021 were due to overall growth in commitments.
+The provision for reserve for unfunded commitments recorded during 2022 was due to overall growth in commitments.